"

 3. In PASCO Capstone, set up your graphs of position, linear velocity, and angular velocity vs. time.

 b.
 Next, click the button in the top bar called ‘add new plot area to the Graph display.’
+The button icon is an axis with a green star.
 Click that button until 3 graphs are shown.

 c.
-Click on the y-axis of each, selecting the three quantities (one for each): position, linear and angular velocity.
+Click on the y-axis of each, selecting the three quantities (one for each): Position (m), Velocity (m/s) and Angular Velocity (rad/s).

 4. **IMPORTANT** Make sure that your driving mass starts at the same height for each run.
-We recommend winding up the wheel three times for each experiment to ensure that you have a consistent starting height.
+For each experiment, we recommend winding up the wheel for 3 full revolutions to ensure that you have a consistent starting height.
 The driving mass should be 15 g.
 That is why the additional 10 g mass is added to the one attached to the string.

-5. Wind the cord evenly on the shaft.
+5. Wind the cord evenly on the shaft for 3 full revolutions.
 Click on Record.

 6. Release the mass and let it fall down.
 Click STOP a few seconds after the mass reaches the lowest position.
 Perform the analysis described below and report your results in Table 1.

-7. After you have completed the checkpoint below, repeat steps 4, 5 and 6 five additional times.
-Report your results in Table 1.
+7. After you have completed the checkpoint below, you will repeat steps 4, 5 and 6 five additional times and report your results in Table 1.

 Make sure you understand how to perform steps 4, 5 and 6 correctly, as they will be the primary procedure for the rest of the lab.